The Emperor’s New Ending

 I think most of you know the story of “The Emperor’s New Clothes,” by Hans Christian Andersen.
 Here is a link to the whole story, if you’re not familiar with it:

-Or here’s a synopsis: The emperor was vain, and loved fancy clothing.
-He bought a very unusual outfit: It supposedly had amazing beautiful colors, but it was only visible to wise people; it was invisible to fools.
-No one in the court wanted to admit that they couldn’t see the clothing.
+Or here’s a synopsis: The emperor was vain and foolish.
+He loved fancy clothing, and some swindlers conned him into buying a very unusual outfit: It supposedly had amazing beautiful colors, but it was only visible to wise people; it was invisible to fools.
+No one in the court — including the emperor — wanted to admit that they couldn’t see the clothing.
 The emperor went on parade, all of his royal personage visible to everyone.
 And here is how Andersen’s version ends:

 “But he has nothing on at all,” said a little child at last.
 “Good heavens! listen to the voice of an innocent child,” said the father, and one whispered to the other what the child had said.
 “But he has nothing on at all,” cried at last the whole people.